cklaucke/genloppy/doc/REQ_output.md

 The output API SHALL provide a method to output a message.
 The method SHALL be named `message` and take one argument:
 -   the message to be outputted.

+# R-OUTPUT-API-004: Merge item output #
+The output API SHALL provide a method to output a merge item.
+The method SHALL be named `merge_item` and take three arguments:
+-   the timestamp,
+-   the atom's name,
+-   the atom's version.

 # R-OUTPUT-001: Provide an configurable output implementation #